szymonrykala/2ravsAPI/README.md

 # 2ravsAPI

-Room Reservation and Visualisation System API
+Reservation and Visualisation System API

 ## Changelog
+[16.10.2020]
+### Added
+ - rfid in accesses and rooms
+ - PATCH /rfid is toggling state of room with given rfid

 [14.10.2020]
 ### Added
  - .hatacces